kumatreasure66-cpu/kuma/github-command.md

-Git init
+1.Git init:
 initializez a new git repository in your project folder.

-Git add
+2.Git add:
 Adds  all files to tracked (staged) before committing.

-Git commit -m"Your message"
+3.Git commit -m"Your message" :
 saves your changes with a message describing what you did.

-Git branch
+4.Git branch:
 Creates a new branch and switches to it